 36. Life-jackets are located on board every boat, either underneath each bed in each cabin, and/or under the benches in the salon area.

 37. In order to process your booking, we need to collect certain personal details from you.
 These details will usually include the names of party members, and special requirements such as those relating to any dietary, disability or medical condition that may affect the holiday arrangements.
 We take full responsibility for ensuring that proper security measures are in place to protect your information.
 We do not store credit card details nor do we share such customer details with any 3rd parties.

 We must pass some information (names, passport numbers) to the relevant suppliers of your travel arrangements (hotels, transport companies etc.) in order for them to prepare the arrangements as appropriate.
 The information may also be provided to public authorities such as customs/immigration if required by them, or as required by law.

-When the passenger submits the review form they accept that the feedback and all rights therein, become the sole property of Go Adventures Ltd and Go Adventures Ltd shall have the right to make it available to the public on this website and for any purpose and in any media (including for advertising or other commercial use).
+When a passenger submits an online review they accept that the feedback and all rights therein, become the sole property of Go Adventures Ltd and Go Adventures Ltd shall have the right to make it available to the public on this website and for any purpose and in any media (including for advertising or other commercial use).

-36. As referred to in the opening paragraphs of these Conditions, a binding contract comes into effect between the Agent and the passengers on the confirmation invoice once the aforementioned invoice has been dispatched to the lead passenger.
+38. As referred to in the opening paragraphs of these Conditions, a binding contract comes into effect between the Operator and the passengers on the confirmation invoice once the aforementioned invoice has been dispatched to the lead passenger.
 All such contracts are governed by English Law should any dispute between us not be otherwise amicably settled.